perfsonar/docs/release_candidates/4.1b1/_sources/intro_about.txt

     * tracepath_ - Another path trace tool that also measures path MTU
     * paris-traceroute_ - A packet trace tool that attempts to identify paths in the presence of load balancers
     * ping_ - The classic utility for determining reachability, round-trip time (RTT) and basic packet loss.
-    * bwctl_  - **Deprecated in 4.0** The original perfSONAR scheduling tool but is now only used for backward compatibility with hosts running versions older than perfSONAR 4.0.
-It will be completely unsupported in a future release.

 .. _intro_about-scheduling: